 The loss of approximately 3,582 acres of occupied habitat and fragmentation and disturbance to adjacent habitat will be compensated pursuant to Condition BIO-17 by the acquisition of lands that would be permanently protected and enhanced to support healthy populations of desert tortoise.
-The acquired lands will be permanent protected and managed for desert tortoise, and exclude incompatible uses such as grazing, off-highway vehicle use, roads and trails, utility corridors, military operations, construction, mining, grazing by livestock and burros, invasive species, fire, and environmental contaminants.
+The acquired lands will be permanently protected and managed for desert tortoise, and exclude incompatible uses such as grazing, off-highway vehicle use, roads and trails, utility corridors, military operations, construction, mining, grazing by livestock and burros, invasive species, fire, and environmental contaminants.
 An equally important component is the implementation of enhancement actions to improve desert tortoise survival and reproduction.
 These actions might include habitat restoration, weed control, road closures or road fencing, reducing livestock and burro grazing, and controlling ravens and other predators.
 Without permanent protection and enhancement actions on lands acquired for mitigation, the result would be a net loss for desert tortoise populations.
+Condition of Certification BIO-17 also includes BLM's required mitigation consisting of desert tortoise habitat enhancement including installation of at least 50 miles of desert tortoise exclusion fencing on roadways in the Northeastern Mojave Recovery Unit, and habitat restoration of at least 50 routes within the Desert Wildlife Management Area.

 To adequately offset habitat loss CDFG usually requires a mitigation ratio greater than 1:1 for compensation lands (i.e., acquisition of one acre of compensation lands for every acre lost), and typically uses a 3:1 ratio for good quality habitat such as that found at the ISEGS project site.
 The higher ratio reflects the limits to increases in carrying capacity that can be achieved on the acquired lands, even with implementation of all possible protection and enhancement measures.
 Depending on the quality of the habitat that is lost and the habitat conditions of the land that is acquired, it is difficult to sufficiently increase the carrying capacity of the acquisition lands to completely offset habitat loss without relying on additional acreage to boost the numbers of desert tortoise that can be supported on the mitigation lands.
-The BLM applies a 1:1 compensation ratio because they pursue desert tortoise recovery goals not through parcel by parcel acquisitions and management, but rather through implementation of region-wide management plans and land use planning as described in the Northern and Eastern Mojave Coordinated Management Plan (NEMO), the California Desert Conservation Act plan, and the Desert Tortoise Recovery Plan.
+The BLM applies a 1:1 compensation ratio because they pursue desert tortoise recovery goals not through parcel by parcel acquisitions and management, but rather through implementation of region-wide management plans and land use planning as described in the Northern and

+Eastern Mojave Coordinated Management Plan (NEMO), the California Desert Conservation Act plan, and the Desert Tortoise Recovery Plan.

 Condition BIO-17 requires habitat compensation at a 3:1 ratio.
 This mitigation ratio is consistent with past Energy Commission mitigation requirements for projects with impacts to desert tortoise (for example, High Desert Power Plant Project and the Victorville 2 Hybrid Power Project), and with Incidental Take Permits issued by CDFG for other non-Energy Commission jurisdiction projects in the region.
 (Ex.
-300, pp. 6.2-51-6.2-57.)
+300, pp. 6.2-51 - 6.2-57.)